General History of the Netherlands, in Progress…

 1689 Stadhouder William III and his wife, Mary, become king and queen of England.

-1782 Dutch become first to officially recognize nationhood of the United States.
+1782 Dutch become first to officially recognise nationhood of the United States.

 1799 The United East India Company is liquidated.